This page describes the processing of personal data on the helsinki.fi website. Other data protection statements are available here.

 Transferring data outside the EU or EEA

 The University’s data protection policy is to apply particular care to the processing of personal data if such data are to be transferred outside the EU and the EEA to countries which do not provide data protection that complies with the EU’s General Data Protection Regulation (GDPR).
+When transferring data, we employ appropriate safeguards, such as the standard contractual clauses provided by the European Commission.

 On the website, IP addresses and personal data are processed outside the EU and the EEA by the following applications: social media extensions to track social media shares, MailChimp newsletters and Google Analytics.
-The transfer of personal data outside the EU and EEA must be carried out according to the requirements of the GDPR.

 You have the right to know whether we are processing your personal data.
 If we are processing your personal data, you have the right to know which data we are processing.